-You can select which log messages your log files include by creating log categories and associating log levels with your categories.
+You can select which log messages your log files include by creating custom log categories and associating log levels with your categories.

 Log levelsWhen you choose a log level, messages from that level and above are written to the log file.
 For example, if the log level is set to ERROR, the log file includes log messages with a severity of ERROR and FATAL.
 The following list orders log levels from highest (most severe) to lowest (least severe):